phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [`Mutex::lock`]: https://docs.rs/spin/0.5.0/spin/struct.Mutex.html#method.lock

 Compared to the previous prototype, the `alloc` implementation now respects alignment requirements and performs a bounds check to ensure that the allocations stay inside the heap memory region.
 The first step is to round up the `next` address to the alignment specified by the `Layout` argument.
 The code for the `align_up` function is shown in a moment.
 We then add the requested allocation size to `alloc_start` to get the end address of the allocation.
 To prevent integer overflow on large allocations, we use the [`checked_add`] method.
-If the resulting end address of the allocation is larger than the end address of the heap, we return a null pointer to signal an out-of-memory situation.
+If an overflow occurs or if the resulting end address of the allocation is larger than the end address of the heap, we return a null pointer to signal an out-of-memory situation.
 Otherwise, we update the `next` address and increase the `allocations` counter by 1 like before.
 Finally, we return the `alloc_start` address converted to a `*mut u8` pointer.

 [`checked_add`]: https://doc.rust-lang.org/std/primitive.usize.html#method.checked_add
 [`Layout`]: https://doc.rust-lang.org/alloc/alloc/struct.Layout.html